 River system models, also called water system models, operations models, planning models, and policy models, are computer-based representations of river basins, and associated water supply and distribution systems, that can simulate historical, current, and future conditions under scenarios involving different hydrologic assumptions, and even different operational, policy, and infrastructure assumptions.
 They simulate the movement of water through the network of inflows, diversions, uses, storage, and outflows, meeting physical water mass-balance constraints while also following all of the rules for water allocation and reservoir operations to the extent that they are represented in the model.

 Many generalized modeling tools and frameworks have been developed over the past several decades, with different advantages and disadvantages relative to specific applications.
 Most larger municipal utilities and water districts, and state water agencies, in the basin use one of these tools, though some may employ simpler spreadsheet models.

-NOTE: In August 2021, Reclamation's Colorado River Modeling Group combined the 24-Month Study Model (24MS) and the Mid-term Probabilistic Operations Model (MTOM)--itself an offshoot of 24MS--into a single modeling platform: the Colorado River Mid-term Modeling System (CRMMS).
-CRMMS is run in two modes: 24-Month Study Mode and Ensemble Mode, which replicate the functions of 24MS and MTOM, respectively.
+NOTE: In August 2021, Reclamation's Colorado River Modeling Group consolidated the functions of the 24-Month Study Model (24MS) and the Mid-term Probabilistic Operations Model (MTOM)--itself an offshoot of 24MS--in a single modeling platform: the Colorado River Mid-term Modeling System (CRMMS).
+CRMMS is run in two modes: 24-Month Study Mode and Ensemble Mode, which map onto the prior functions of 24MS and MTOM, respectively.

 Reclamation maintains two primary system models for the basin, implemented in the RiverWare modeling framework: